bitrise-io/devcenter/_articles/en/reviews/ship-add-on-beta-version.md

 ### Publishing an app for iOS

 {% include message_box.html type="important" title="Building the app" content="You can only publish an app in Ship if it's built in a Workflow that is [exposed](https://mpxzvqn7ysfysw.preview.forestry.io/reviews/ship-add-on-beta-version/#exposing-a-workflows-artifacts-to-ship) to Ship.
-For an iOS app, the Workflow should contain the **Xcode Archive & Export for iOS** Step which exports and the **Deploy to Bitrise.io** Step.
+For an iOS app, the Workflow should contain the **Xcode Archive & Export for iOS** Step and the **Deploy to Bitrise.io** Step.
 Make sure the **Xcode Archive & Export for iOS** Step archives and exports the project with `Release` configuration."%}

 {% include message_box.html type="note" title="The `.xcarchive.zip` file with a custom Step" content="The **Deploy to Bitrise.io** Step looks for an `.xcarchive.zip` file to export to Ship in the case of an iOS app.
 If you do not want to use the **Xcode Archive & Export for iOS** Step, you just need to make sure that: